-The “Guidelines for Safeguarding Good Scientific Practice” Code of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) was approved on 3 July 2019 at the DFG’s General Assembly and has come into force on 1 August 2019.
-It replaces the existing White Paper "Safeguarding Good Scientific Practice”, which was extensively reformed by a ten-person expert committee during the period from August 2018 to February 2019.
+The DFG Code of Conduct “Guidelines for Safeguarding Good Research Practice” was approved on 3 July 2019 at the DFG’s General Assembly and entered into force on 1 August 2019.
+It replaces the existing white paper "Safeguarding Good Scientific Practice”, which was extensively reformed by a ten-person expert committee during the period from August 2018 to February 2019.

-The aim of the Code is to enable the intended audience – researchers and heads of universities and non-university research institutions – to align their internal structures, processes and actions with the guidelines for good scientific practice.
-This is intended to create a deeply rooted culture of scientific integrity in research institutions, focusing less on breaches of good scientific practice and more on the professional ethics of researchers.
+The aim of the Code is to enable the intended audience – researchers and heads of universities and non-university research institutions – to align their internal structures, processes and actions with the guidelines for good research practice.
+This is intended to create a deeply rooted culture of research integrity at higher education institutions, focusing less on breaches of good scientific practice and more on the professional ethics of researchers.

-When the Code comes into force on 1 August 2019, all universities and non-university research institutions will be obliged to implement the 19 guidelines in a legally binding manner to be eligible to receive DFG funding.
-For those universities and non-university research institutions that have already implemented the relevant requirements in the DFG white paper “Safeguarding Good Scientific Practice” in a binding manner, there is a two-year transition period for the implementation of the guidelines in the Code.
-The period begins on 1 August 2019 and ends on 31 July 2021.
+As of 1 August 2019, all universities and non-university research institutions will be required to implement the 19 guidelines in a legally binding manner to be eligible to receive DFG funding.
+For those universities and non-university research institutions that have already implemented the relevant requirements in the DFG white paper “Safeguarding Good Scientific Practice” in a binding manner, there is a two-year transition period for implementing the guidelines in the Code.
+This period begins on 1 August 2019 and ends on 31 July 2021.